Scotia Scholars Award

 • For example, historical reflection and contemporary inquiry into how philosophical and literary framings of social and environmental determinants of health have guided health research and societal norms regarding health and how research in this area could be deployed to promote better opportunities for health (i.e. holistic prevention versus reactive medicine)

 As an alternative to proposing an independent original research project, interested students may also apply to take up an opportunity within King’s interdisciplinary medical research project with Nova Scotia Health entitled “Books by Heart: Communal Bibliotherapy on an In-Patient Ward.”
-The opportunity available is to conduct and analyse qualitative interviews with patients on an acute care ward, using an interview guide that has already been determined.
-Students interested in this option must email joanna.sheridan@ukings.ca to obtain a copy of the research protocol and receive alternative instructions on how to formulate their application.
+The opportunity available is to conduct and analyze qualitative interviews with patients on an acute care ward, using an interview guide that has already been determined.
+Students interested in this option must email leigh.gillis@ukings.ca to obtain a copy of the research protocol and receive alternative instructions on how to formulate their application.

 Mentorship